deepestworldcommunity/deepestworldcommunity.github.io/content/tools.md

 ---
-title: "Tools"
+title: "3.7 Tools"
 draft: false
 ---
 # Tools

-The top of the two action bars at the bottom of the screen is the tool bar.
+The top of the two action bars at the bottom of the screen is the toolbar.
 Tools can be placed here to be used.
 All tools can be crafted at the workbench.

 There is currently no benefit to upgrading your tools to a higher level, as they do not allow bonuses.

-Currently, all tools except for the axe and piclaxe use dw.constants.INTERACT_RANGE for their range.
+Currently, all tools except for the axe and pickaxe use dw.constants.INTERACT_RANGE for their range.
 The axe and pickaxe use dw.constants.RANGE_MELEE_BASE

-* Axe
+## Axe

 An axe is required for chopping trees.

-* Pickaxe
+## Pickaxe

 The pickaxe allows for the collection of ore from nodes.

-* Hammer
+## Hammer

 The hammer is used to pick up building pieces.

-* Wrench
+## Wrench

 The wrench is used to repair building pieces and crafting stations.

-* Shovel
+# Shovel

+With the shovel you can dig holes in plots you own.

-* Bucket
+# Bucket

+The bucket was used to water plants, but is currently not used for anything.